Biokareem/Detecting-Human-Stress-with-the-WESAD-Dataset-From-Signal-to-Prediction/README.md

 # WESAD-Chest Signals Analysis

-This project analyzes the WESAD dataset’s chest-worn RespiBAN device data to detect and classify three affective states: Neutral, Stress, amusement and Meditation
+This project analyzes the WESAD dataset’s chest-worn RespiBAN device data to detect and classify four affective states: Neutral, Stress, amusement and Meditation

 ## About this Dataset